oveas/sqltex/README.md

-SQLTeX v2.1
+SQLTeX v2.2
 ===========

 **SQLTeX** is a preprocessor to enable the use of SQL statements in LaTeX.
-It is a perl script that reads an input file containing the SQL commands, and writes a LaTeX file that can be processed with your LaTeX package.
+It is a perl script that reads one or more input files containing the SQL commands, and writes a single LaTeX file or multiple files based on the data read from the database.
+Those files can be processed with your LaTeX package.

 The SQL commands will be replaced by their values.
 It's possible to select a single field for substitution substitution in your LaTeX document, or to be used as input in another SQL command.

-When an SQL command returns multiple fields and or rows, the values can only be used for substitution in the document.
+### Features ###

+* Replace the SQL statements with their result.
+This can be a single field, a row or multiple rows,
+* Configurable replace file to translate special characters or strings to LaTeX format, with support for regular expressions,
+* Use info read from the database as input for new SQL statements,
+* Process parts of the LaTeX input file in a loop generating multiple pages or documents,
+* Write updates to the database when data has been processed,
+* Process parts of the document conditionally using `\sqlif` and `\sqlendif` commands,
+* Process data by external scripts and use the output with the `\sqlsystem` command (by default disabled in the config file),

+and more.

+### Supported databases ###

+* MySQL/MariaDB
+* Sybase
+* Oracle
+* PostgreSQL
+* MSSQL

+ODBC is supported.

+Others database (Ingres, mSQL, ...) '*should work*'&trade;  but haven´t been tested.

 Installing SQLTeX
 -----------------